JunJie957/utility/README.md

 # utility
-some test function for using cpp
+some examples to show C++ features